All Episodes

 And that could explain why women are so talkative.

-Previous research has shown that women talk almost Three times as much as men.
+Previous research has shown that women talk almost three times as much as men.

-There is no such thing, by the way, but we'll go along with this there.
+In fact, an average woman, there is no such thing, by the way, but we'll go along with this there.

 The average woman notches up 20,000 words in a day, which is about 13,000 more words than the average man speaks.